velexi-research/VLXI-Cookiecutter-DVC-Dataset/template-docs/README-DVC-Dataset-Repository.md

       $ git commit requirements.txt -m "Add requirements.txt"
       ```

-5. Update documentation files for the dataset repository.

-    * Update the contents of all template files and rename them with the
+5. Update the contents of all template files and rename them with the
    `template` suffixed removed (overwrite the original `README.md` and
    `LICENSE` files).

 ------------------------------------------------------------------------------